Keith Giffen

-Keith Ian Giffen (born November 30, 1952) is an American comics artist and writer.
-He is known for his work for DC Comics on their Legion of Super-Heroes and Justice League titles as well as for being the co-creator of Lobo.
+Keith Ian Giffen (November 30, 1952 – October 9, 2023) was an American comics artist and writer.
+He was known for his work for DC Comics on their Legion of Super-Heroes and Justice League titles as well as for being the co-creator of Lobo, Rocket Raccoon, and Jaime Reyes.

 Biography

-Keith Giffen was born in Queens, New York.
+Keith Giffen was born in Queens, New York City, on November 30, 1952.

 His first published work was "The Sword and The Star", a black-and-white text story featured in Marvel Preview #4 (Jan.
 1976), with writer Bill Mantlo.
 Giffen and Mantlo created Rocket Raccoon in Marvel Preview #7 (Summer 1976).
 Giffen is best known for his long runs illustrating and later writing the Legion of Super-Heroes title in the 1980s and 1990s.
 Giffen and writer Paul Levitz crafted "The Great Darkness Saga" in Legion of Super-Heroes vol. 2, #290–294 in 1982.
 In August 1984, a third volume of the Legion of Super-Heroes series was launched by Levitz and Giffen.
 Giffen plotted and pencilled the fourth volume of the Legion which began in November 1989.

 After successfully experimenting with his unorthodox brand of humor in the 1985 Legion of Substitute Heroes Special, Giffen began employing this style in many of his works.
 He co-created the humorous Justice League International series in 1987 with J. M. DeMatteis and Kevin Maguire.
 The success of that series led to a spinoff in 1989 titled Justice League Europe also co-written with DeMatteis, and later with Gerard Jones, and featuring art by Bart Sears.
 The Giffen/DeMatteis team worked on Justice League for five years and closed out their run with the "Breakdowns" storyline in 1991 and 1992.
 The two writers and Maguire reunited in 2003 for the Formerly Known as the Justice League miniseries and its 2005 sequel, "I Can't Believe It's Not the Justice League", published in JLA Classified.

 Giffen created the alien mercenary character Lobo (with Roger Slifer) as well as the irreverent "want-to-be" hero Ambush Bug.
 A Doctor Fate series of back-up stories, written by Martin Pasko and drawn by Giffen appeared in The Flash #306 (Feb.
 1982) to #313 (Sept.
 1982).
 DC later collected Pasko and Giffen's stories into a three-issue limited series titled The Immortal Dr. Fate (Jan.
 1985 – March 1985).
 He was one of several artists on Wonder Woman #300 (Feb.
 1983) and was one of the contributors to the DC Challenge limited series in 1986.
 Giffen plotted and was breakdown artist for an Aquaman limited series and one-shot special in 1989 with writer Robert Loren Fleming and artist Curt Swan for DC Comics.